mananbatraog/ARGUS/README.md

 ## Contributing

 If you’re interested in improving the project, feel free to fork it and submit a pull request.
 Whether it’s UI improvements, new features, or optimizations, contributions are appreciated.

 ---

-## Support

-If you found this project interesting, consider giving it a star on GitHub.

----